arkoaikins/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 |   Project tasks(task 0 - task 14)  |

 ## What i learnt in this project(explained briefly)
-- In this project i learnt about Loops, conditions and parsing
+- In this project i learnt about Loops,conditions and parsing in Bash scripting
 - How to create SSH keys
   - Use the ssh-keygyen to open ssh key
 - What is the advantage of using #!/usr/bin/env bash over #!/bin/bash